 Entirely online courses are those where the students and instructors do not meet in a physical learning space (also known as brick and mortar).
-The course may be fully asynchronous where students complete course requirements at their own pace with no specified times for ‘live’ interaction via the Internet.
-Alternatively, an online course may include some synchronous elements such as specified online office hours where the instructor is available to answer questions in real-time, or designated live discussions via video conference technology or a text-based discussion board.
+The course may be fully asynchronous, where students complete course requirements at their own pace with no specified times for ‘live’ interaction via the Internet.
+Alternatively, an online course may include synchronous elements such as specified online office hours where the instructor can answer questions in real-time or designated live discussions via video conference technology or a text-based discussion board.

-Students in a fully online course may be on campus taking face-to-face courses or live somewhere else around the world.
+Students in a fully online course may be on campus taking face-to-face courses or live elsewhere.

 Why is it important to know how to teach online?

 Similar to teaching in person, as an instructor, you must determine how you are going to convey your unique personality, facilitate interactions, and communicate with students.
 Identifying these before the course begins helps create boundaries around the amount of time you plan on spending in the course and how frequently you will respond to student questions.

 Considerations for teaching online